Death of Jeanette Bishop and Gabriella Guerin: Search

-The two women failing to return, a search was undertaken in December 1980 by the carabinieri helicopter unit of Ancona.
+After the two women failed to return, a search was undertaken in December 1980 by the carabinieri helicopter unit of Ancona.
 Some three weeks after their disappearance, the aerial search located the car, parked―rather than abandoned—at the roadside near an unoccupied house.
 Footprints were found around the house and it was thought that Bishop and Guerin had used it as a refuge from the snowstorm.
 Inside, used dishes and the remains of a fire fueled with wooden furniture were found.
 The car was in complete working order and there were no signs of any struggle, assault or force.

 Remains located

 On 14 January 1982, Bishop's husband, Stephen May, offered a reward of $ for anyone who found her alive, but on 18 January the carabinieri of Camerino, not finding any trace of the two women, hypothesized that they may have died from hypothermia; May did not believe this theory was likely.
 Only two weeks later, on 27 January, two hunters stumbled upon the personal belongings and largely decomposed bodies of the missing women in a forest, between Lago di Fiastra and the hermitage of San Liberato.
 The bones had been damaged by wild boars and some of them were missing.
 The autopsy revealed that both Bishop and Guerin had died at the site.